Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Online Detection Procedure

 \subsection{Sum-Type Detection Statistics}

+To detect dense changes in the correlation structure, we form a sum-type statistic by aggregating the element‐wise differences between estimated correlation matrices using the \(\ell_1\) norm.
+Recall from \eqref{eq:v} that $\boldsymbol{v}_{t',t}$ represents the pairwise correlation differences between the pre-change estimate (computed from historical data) and the current estimate (based on data within the time window $[t',t]$).
+Therefore, the $\ell_1$ norm of $\boldsymbol{v}_{t',t}$ captures the total magnitude of deviation from the historical correlation structure.

-To detect dense changes in correlation structure, we use the $\ell_1$ norm of $\boldsymbol{v}_{t',t}$ to construct detection statistics.
-Since the true change-point location $\nu$ is unknown, we take the maximum for all potential change-point $t'<t$, and the resulting detection statistic is defined as
+Since the true change-point location $\nu$ is unknown, at each time $t$, we evaluate all potential candidate change-points $t'<t$ and define the detection statistic at time $t$ as the maximum of the scaled $\ell_1$ norms over all such $t'$.
+The resulting detection statistic at $t$ is thus defined as